 Practice Makes Perfect: The more you practice converting between Fahrenheit and Celsius, the more comfortable you'll become with the process.
 Try converting everyday temperatures, such as room temperature or the temperature of your coffee, to reinforce your skills.

 From an expert's perspective, it's also important to understand the limitations of temperature conversion.
-While the formulas provide accurate mathematical conversions, they don't account for subjective factors such as humidity and wind chill, which can affect how temperature feels.
-For example, a temperature of 45°F on a humid day may feel colder than the same temperature on a dry day.
+Still, while the formulas provide accurate mathematical conversions, they don't account for subjective factors such as humidity and wind chill, which can affect how temperature feels.
+As an example, a temperature of 45°F on a humid day may feel colder than the same temperature on a dry day.
 Be sure to consider these factors when interpreting temperature measurements in real-world situations.

 FAQ: Frequently Asked Questions about Fahrenheit and Celsius